 Digital transformation is critical in adding business value, and it pays off long-term.
 Deloitte found that “Higher-maturity (digital) organizations…were far more likely than lower-maturity ones to significantly outperform their industry average on key financial metrics.”

 Enterprise Architecture (EA) is a key component of digitization or digital transformation.
-With the right EA tool, an organization can track the steps of digital transformation as it happens.
-A tool can help track applications, manage business capabilities and provide the foundation for complex change projects.
+The right EA tool can help track an organization's applications, manage business capabilities, and provide the foundation for complex change projects.

 These nine organizations have become digital transformation success stories thanks to EA.
 They’ve used technology to digitize their non-digital services, products, and operations.
 Their progress can aid and inspire others on a continuing digital journey.

 Feel free to jump to the section most relevant to your business situation:

 As organizations grow, the gap between IT and business invariably increases.
 Often IT develops its own language that makes sense only to those working directly within the system.
 Due to the ‘language barrier’ in Enterprise Architecture (EA), sometimes vital business information goes unutilized because stakeholders simply don’t understand its worth.

 At University Medical Center Groningen (UMCG), the Enterprise Architecture (EA) team confronted the challenge of aligning communication.
 Working with the business departments, they engaged in dialogues and adapted their communication to convey how EA could support business-specific functions.

 This new way of communicating improved how the EA team leveraged capabilities.
 The team engaged stakeholders in open dialogues, which led to stakeholder ownership of the capability roadmaps for strategic planning.
 These dialogues introduced a new way of defining capabilities.
 For example, using ‘societal impact’ as a capability because of its importance to the UMCG Research Department.